RevHeadGuy/LLM_DATA_LEAKAGE_MONITOR/README.md

 2. All model files are stored in web_model/bert-tiny-ner/.

-3.No data ever leaves your machine.
+3. No data ever leaves your machine.